Players should not be rushed back to action: World Players Association

 Several nations’ laboratories are working to find protective vaccines and drugs for the disease, but it could be many months before they become widely available due to the need for exhaustive clinical trials of their effectiveness and safety.

-“Any return to play scenario would also need to have a strong plan B,” said Schwab, adding that there were no guarantees the seasons could finish once they restarted.
+“Any return to play scenario would also need to have a strong plan B,” said Schwab as were no guarantees the seasons would finish once they restarted.

-Several scientists have talked about the potential of a second wave of infections later in the year.

 “The situation is still fluid and interruptions need to be considered,” Schwab said.